hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 graphql-http-enabled=true
 ```

 Set to `true` to enable the GraphQL HTTP service.
 The default is `false`.

+The default GraphQL HTTP service endpoint is `http://127.0.0.1:8547/graphql` if set to `true`.

 ### graphql-http-host